bitnom/Docker-Whonix/README.md

 # Docker-Whonix

-I need this for a project.
-I have started by creating a Dockerfile for the whonix-gateway-cli.
+I needed this for a project.
+I started by creating a Dockerfile for the whonix-gateway-cli.
 It doesn't complete the build yet but I feel like I'm close to getting it working.

-**Contributors welcome**
+## Update

+I gave up on this repo some years ago without finding a solution, instead opting to use VMs at the time.
+See [tabletseeker/whonix_builder](https://github.com/tabletseeker/whonix_builder) for a recent, working solution.

 ## Current Build Error